- Advocate throughout NSU for faculty-led study abroad experiences

-She is a member of the National Association for the Education of Young Children (NAEYC), and has been involved in the NSU AEYC group, which was recently named NSU Student Organization of the Year.
+She is a member of the National Association for the Education of Young Children (NAEYC), and has been involved in the NSU AEYC group, which has been named NSU Student Organization of the Year.

-In other activities at NSU, Moon has been advisor of NSU's AEYC, a faculty senator, Common Read Committee member, and HLC criterion 4 co-chair.
+In other activities at Northern, Moon has been advisor of NSU's AEYC, a faculty senator, Common Read Committee member, and HLC Criterion 4 co-chair.
 She also supervises teacher candidates and has planned two faculty-led trips.
 In June 2016, she led a group of 17 education students to Italy.
 In May 2017, she led a group of 13 students to Greece.
-Her research interests include: improving literacy education in Pk-12 schools, educational technology, creativity, early childhood, iPads in the classroom, and school culture.
+Her research interests include improving literacy education in Pk-12 schools, educational technology, creativity, early childhood, iPads in the classroom, and school culture.